• Magazine Archives

 7 September 2025

-in Featured Farmers
+in Featured Farmers, Pigs

-Reading Time: 7 mins read
+Reading Time: 8 mins read

-Tau Leolo_Pig Farmer_Photo: Maile Matsimela
+Tau Leolo_pig farmer_Photo: Maile Matsimela

 Pig farmer Tau Leolo in his piggery in Zebediela.